 Ready to work on addition and subtraction?
 Grab your copy of the Flower Math Mats by clicking the large, yellow button below.

-Then, hop on over and try these Bug Subtraction Cards!
+Want more Springtime fun?
+Hop on over and try these Bug Subtraction Cards!

 Then, be sure you request your invitation to let us help you plan all year long inside the Print and Play Club!

 With instant access to hundreds of printables by topic and skill (no more scouring the internet!), every TKC resource, a digital games vault, “Super” Sunday Surprises, and much more – your planning time just got easier.